-- With consideration to the environment and temperature. - Main section overall body approach including all muscle groups and aim for muscle balance to achieve objectives. - Use of appropriate exercises to achieve goals and improve components of fitness: - cardiovascular and muscular exercises - bodyweight exercise. - small equipment, e.g. use of mats for core/abdominal exercise. - functional exercise, e.g. movement patterns/muscle actions/components of fitness required for activities of daily living. - Make use of suitable equipment and environment (as appropriate to the session format and type). - Establish and maintain appropriate exercise intensity. - Manage time effectively. - Consideration to:
+- With consideration to the environment and temperature. - Main section overall body approach including all muscle groups and aim for muscle balance to achieve objectives. - Use of appropriate exercises to achieve goals and improve components of fitness: - o cardiovascular and muscular exercises - bodyweight exercise. - small equipment, e.g. use of mats for core/abdominal exercise. - functional exercise, e.g. movement patterns/muscle actions/components of fitness required for activities of daily living. - Make use of suitable equipment and environment (as appropriate to the session format and type). - Establish and maintain appropriate exercise intensity. - Manage time effectively. - Consideration to:

 - Participant fitness levels and appropriate modifications and teaching skills.

 Intensity of workout.

 Temperature/environmental conditions.

+- 4.4 Deliver a safe and effective cooldown and ending for an outdoor training session

-With consideration to the environment and temperature, which may demand 'keeping warm' while cooling down.
-Appropriate exercise selection for environment.
-Cooldown lowering intensity, maintenance and developmental stretches to achieve objectives.
-Flexibility and range of motion exercise (static stretching and - Consideration to: - Participant fitness levels and appropriate modifications and teaching skills. - o Intensity of workout.
+- With consideration to the environment and temperature, which may demand 'keeping warm' while cooling down.

-mobilisation of ioints).
+- Appropriate exercise selection for environment.

+- Cooldown lowering intensity, maintenance and developmental stretches to achieve objectives.

+- Flexibility and range of motion exercise (static stretching and mobilisation of joints).

+- Consideration to:

+- Participant fitness levels and appropriate modifications and teaching skills.

+- Intensity of workout.

 - o Temperature/environmental conditions.

 - Provide participant(s) with feedback to end the session:

 - o strengths

 - o areas for development

-- praise/positive reinforcement
+- o praise/positive reinforcement

 - performance during the session

 - future needs/goals.

 - Give the participant(s) the opportunity to:

 - o reflect on the session

 - ask questions

 - provide feedback

 - identify further needs.

 - Leave the environment in a condition acceptable for future use:

 - Ensuring any environmental features that may have been moved are returned to the usual position and are not damaged.

 - Wiping down and packing away of portable equipment.

 - Reporting any maintenance issues.

 - Leaving the area safe, clean, tidy and ready for other users.